litestar-org/litestar/docs/tutorials/repository-tutorial/03-repository-controller.rst

     :emphasize-lines: 82,83,84
     :linenos:

-Here, we have added a ``selectinload`` option to ensure the necessary relationships are loaded with a `SELECT ..
-IN ...` loading pattern.
+In this instance, we enhance the repository function by adding a ``selectinload`` option.
+This option configures the specified relationship to load via `SELECT ..
+IN ...` loading pattern, optimizing the query execution.

-We'll declare the ``AuthorController`` to have 5 exposed routes for interacting with the model.
+Next, we define the ``AuthorController``.
+This controller exposes five routes for interacting with the Author model:

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_async_repository.py
     :language: python